Select Filter Overview

 - The Page Reload filter reloads the page each time the visitor applies the filter.

-Next, if you want to add a button to enable filter function, you should firstly turn on the Show apply button toggle and then in the Apply on dropdown menu select the “Click on apply button” option.
+Next, if you want to add a button to enable the filter function, you should firstly turn on the Show apply button toggle and then in the Apply on dropdown menu select the “Click on apply button” option.

 If you don’t want to add any button, you should choose the “Value change” option in the Apply on drop-down menu.